The Manitoba Human Rights Board of Commissioners

 The following people sit on the current Manitoba Human Rights Board of Commissioners:

 Yvonne Peters has a Bachelor of Arts and a Bachelor of Law from the University of Saskatchewan and a Bachelor of Social Work from the University of Regina.
 She practices equality rights law in Winnipeg, providing legal consultation and advice.
 She serves as the Vice-Chair of the Accessibility Advisory Council appointed by the Honourable Jennifer Howard, Minister Responsible for Persons with Disabilities.
-Her community work includes serving on the Council of the Manitoba Bar Association, the Board of Directors of the Canadian Women's Health Network and serving on the Human Rights Committee of the Council of Canadians with Disabilities.
+Her community work includes serving as a council member of the Manitoba Bar Association, as a member of the Council of Canadians with Disabilities’ Human Rights Committee and as a board member of the Winnipeg Folk Festival.